 They are essential to maintaining ecosystems across the nation and around the world.
 Pollination sustains plants that provide food and shelter for people and wildlife, medicines for people and animals, and diverse and healthy landscapes, from forests to deserts.
 About one in three bites of food we eat depends on pollinators, and native bees alone provide over $5 billion in crop pollination services every year in the U.S.

 Unfortunately, some native pollinator populations are in decline.
 The iconic monarch butterfly is currently under consideration for listing under the Endangered Species Act.
 Bumble bees are also declining nationwide, and in 2017 the rusty patched bumble bee was listed as federally endangered.

-Defenders works to ensure that Congress settles on a Farm Bill that maintains conservation funding, programs and provisions that benefit both landowners and wildlife — including pollinators — while preserving existing environmental laws.
+Defenders works to ensure that Congress continues to support a strong Farm Bill that maintains conservation funding, programs and provisions that benefit both landowners and wildlife — including pollinators — while preserving existing environmental laws.

 Farm Bill programs like the Environmental Quality Incentives Program, Conservation Stewardship Program (CSP), and Conservation Reserve Program (CRP) assist farmers with planting milkweed and other practices that benefit pollinators while keeping working lands working and strengthening rural economies.

 We also fight for proper consultation with the Fish and Wildlife and National Marine Fisheries Services to ensure that activities like pesticide application or development don’t jeopardize endangered or threatened pollinators or their habitats.
 Defenders is instrumental in getting protections for pollinators under state and federal endangered species laws.